History of local government in England: The rise of the town

 The feudal system introduced by the Normans was designed to govern rural areas which could easily be controlled by a lord.
-Since the system was based on the exploitation of the labour and produce of enserfed peasant farmers, the system was unsuited to governing larger towns, where more complex economic activity was required.
-At the time of the Norman conquest true urban centres were few in England, but during the early medieval period a growing population and increased mercantile activity led to an increase in the importance of towns.
+Since the system was based on the exploitation of the labour and produce of enserfed peasant farmers, the system was unsuited to governing larger towns, which had more complex economies and a greater population of free (non-serf) people.
+At the time of the Norman Conquest true urban centres were few in England, but during the early medieval period a growing population and increased mercantile activity led to an increase in the importance of towns.

 London, by far the largest settlement in England during the medieval period, had been marked out for special status as early as the reign of Alfred the Great.
 William the Conqueror granted London a royal charter in 1075, confirming some of the autonomy and privileges that the city had accumulated during the Saxon period.
 The charter gave London self-governing status, paying taxes directly to the king in return for remaining outside the feudal system.
 The citizens were therefore 'burgesses' rather than serfs, and in effect free men.
 William's son Henry I granted charters to other towns, often to establish market towns.

 However, it was Henry II who greatly expanded the separation of towns from the countryside.
 He granted around 150 royal charters to towns around England, which were thereafter referred to as 'boroughs'.
 For an annual rent to the crown, the towns were given various privileges, such as the exemption from feudal dues, the right to hold a market and the rights to levy certain taxes.
-It should be noted however, that not all market towns established during this period were self-governing.
+However, not all market towns established during this period were self-governing.

 The self-governing boroughs are the first recognisably modern aspect of local government in England.
 Generally they were run by a town corporation, made up of council aldermen, the town 'elders'.
 Although each corporation was different, they were usually self-elected, new members being co-opted by the existing members.
 A mayor was often elected by the council to serve for a given period.
 The idea of a town council to run the affairs of an individual town remains an important tenet of local government in England today.

 Political representation

 The English Parliament developed during the 13th century, and would eventually become the de facto governing body for the country.
 In 1297, it was decreed that the representatives to the House of Commons would be allocated based on the administrative units of counties and boroughs — two knights from each shire, and two burgesses from each borough.
-This system would remain essentially unchanged (despite massive increases in population in some non-borough areas, and the decreased importance of some boroughs) until the Reform Act of 1832.
+This system would remain essentially unchanged (despite massive increases in population in some non-borough areas, and the decreased importance of some boroughs) until the Reform Act 1832.